 1. Choose a resort that fits your needs

 Whether you’re looking for an adult’s only oasis or a family-friendly property to accommodate your multi-generational guest list, there are a variety of properties that cater to an eco-friendly lifestyle for your destination wedding.
-A gourmet-inclusive resort set on a beautiful sandy beach in Mexico’s Riviera Maya, El Dorado Royale by Karisma features a 100,000 square-foot greenhouse, where hydrophonic vegetables and organic cuisine are grown daily.
+A gourmet-inclusive resort set on a beautiful sandy beach in Mexico’s Riviera Maya, El Dorado Royale by Karisma features a 100,000 square-foot greenhouse, where hydroponic vegetables and organic cuisine are grown daily.

 Designed for nature-lovers and explorers, the family-friendly Sandos Caracol Eco Resort is built around a natural ecosystem and gives couples the option of saying “I do” in a crystal-clear cenote.
-The “Green Wedding Package” not only features eco-friendly décor, but also provides the organization of donations to the less fortunate and the option to plant a tree in honor of the couple’s special day.
+The “Green Wedding Package” not only features eco-friendly décor but also provides the organization of donations to the less fortunate and the option to plant a tree in honor of the couple’s special day.

 2. Don’t waste unnecessary paper

 When it comes to inviting guests to your celebration, ditch the paper and go digital!
 Email Save the Dates are taking the wedding industry by storm, and for good reason.
-Not only are e-save the dates environmentally practical, they also save a lot of time, stress (and paper cuts!) when it comes to letting your guests know to save your date!
+Not only are e-save the dates environmentally practical, but they also save a lot of time, stress (and paper cuts!) when it comes to letting your guests know to save your date!